-The Hungarian capital was born from the union of 3 towns: two on the western bank of the Danube, Buda and Obuda, and one on the eastern, Pest, and joined by 9 bridges of which the oldest is the famous Chain Bridge (one of the most important stages what to see in Budapest).
+The Hungarian capital was born from the merging of three towns in 1873.
+Two of them were located on the western bank of the Danube, Buda and Obuda, and the other one, named Pest, was on the western bank of the river.
+Nine bridges, the oldest of which is the famous Chain Bridge, connect these areas to one another.

-Since then, Budapest has embarked on a dizzying journey towards modernization that has led it to be one of the most beloved, fascinating and rich cities of the old Soviet bloc.
+Since then, Budapest has embarked on a rapid journey towards modernization that has transformed it into one of the most beloved, fascinating, and rich cities in Europe.

 What to see in Budapest: among breathtaking views and buildings *

-Now, apart from the famous river that runs through it (the Danube), and the Buda Hill, perhaps distantly comparable to Montmartre and its panoramas, i didn’t see much else justifying the similarity and i prefer to think that Budapest is so beautiful to be considered simply itself.
+Budapest has been often labeled as the “Paris of the East”.
+In truth, apart from the famous river that runs through it, (the Danube) and the Buda Hill, perhaps distantly comparable to Montmartre and its panoramas, I didn’t see much else justifying the similarity.
+I prefer to think that Budapest has a beauty of her own, not comparable to other cities.

 – Buda District *

 Buda represents the historical side of the city, the place where the first city settlement took root.
 It’s as visually monumental as it is charming, and it has the power to captivate its visitors in an instant.